brianglass/anastasis/files/washing_of_the_feet.md

 **John 13: 12-17**\]

-At that time, when Jesus had washed the feet of his Disciples, he put on his outer garments, sat down again and said to them, Â‘Do you know what I have done to you?
+At that time, when Jesus had washed the feet of his Disciples, he put on his outer garments, sat down again and said to them, ‘Do you know what I have done to you?
 You call me “Teacher” and “Lord”, and you do well, for I am.
-So if I, your Lord and Teacher, have washed your feet, you too should wash one anotherÂ’s feet.
+So if I, your Lord and Teacher, have washed your feet, you too should wash one another’s feet.
 For I have given you an example, that as I have done to you, you should do also.
 Amen, amen, I say to you, a slave is not greater than his lord, nor one who is sent greater than the one who sent him.
-If you know all this, blessed are you, if you do it.Â’
+If you know all this, blessed are you, if you do it.’

 ****